By Kevin Chisholm

 Summary

 They say you only get one chance to make a first impression.
 Well, this was an outstanding first impression.
-As my first set of pickups from House of Tone, I could not have made a better choice.
+I could not have made a better choice with my first set of pickups from House of Tone.
 Now I am of course wracked with curiosity and want to try more of their products.
-Consiering the outstanding tone of the WideOnes, and all the positive feedback I’ve come across about House of Tone, I have no doubt that my second impression will be as good as my first.
+Considering the outstanding tone of the WideOnes, and all the positive feedback I’ve come across about House of Tone, I have no doubt that my second impression will be as good as my first.

 How to Contact House Of Tone Pickups